2005 California Golden Bears football team

 The 2005 California Golden Bears football team represented the University of California, Berkeley in the 2005 NCAA Division I-A football season.
 They played their home games at California Memorial Stadium in Berkeley, California and were coached by Jeff Tedford.

 At the beginning of the season quarterback Nate Longshore was chosen to succeed Aaron Rodgers as the starting quarterback.
 However he was injured during the first game of the season and replaced by Joe Ayoob for the next nine games.
 The Bears got off to their best start, at 5–0, since Steve Mariucci coached them in 1996.
-But then stumbled and lost four of their next five games.
+But the Golden Bears subsequently stumbled, losing four of their next five games.
 Third string quarterback Steve Levy, replaced Ayoob, and was named as the starter for the Big Game.
 Levy played as fullback during the previous season, in his first time as a starter he led the team to defeat Stanford 27-3.
 The team ended up in the 2005 Las Vegas Bowl, where they beat BYU, 35–28.